pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

 <ins onMouseEnter="mouseEnter(this)" data-issue="392" data-iso="approved">If the field has a value other than <b>null</b>, </ins>
 <del onMouseEnter="mouseEnter(this)" data-issue="392" data-iso="approved">The</del>
 <ins onMouseEnter="mouseEnter(this)" data-issue="392" data-iso="approved">the</ins>
-field’s text shall be held in a text string (or, beginning with PDF 1.5, a stream) in the <b>V</b> (value) entry of the field dictionary.
+field's text shall be held in a text string (or, beginning with PDF 1.5, a stream) in the <b>V</b> (value) entry of the field dictionary.
 The contents of this text string or stream shall be used to construct an appearance stream for displaying the field, as described under 12.7.4.3, "Variable text" The text shall be presented in a single style (font, size, colour, and so forth), as specified by the <b>DA</b> (default appearance) string.